 Applicants to the EHLS Program will be evaluated according to five selection criteria, aside from language and computer skills: language goals and motivation, cultural knowledge, research skills, professional adaptability, and compatibility with the federal workplace.
 Detailed information about each criterion is available in the selection criteria definitions.
 It is strongly suggested that you review these rubrics as you prepare your EHLS application.

-Assessing Your Language and Computer Skills
+Assessing Your Language and Technology Skills

 The EHLS Program uses the Interagency Language Roundtable (ILR) scale to assess your language skills.
-To be eligible for the EHLS Program, you must have native language skills at level 3 or higher and have English language skills at level 2 or higher.
+To be eligible for the EHLS Program, you must have critical language skills at level 3 or higher and have English language skills at level 2 or higher.
 You can assess your language skills via the following self-assessments created by ILR: speaking, reading, and listening.